How We Got Started

 These homes are supporting over 200 children, largely from destitute tribal backgrounds – families often existing in wild and remote areas with no basic facilities.
 Mathew Manuel and his wife Molly, inspired by the late Blessed Teresa, started a Home for destitute adults – then together we launched a new house at Little Flower for the care of children.
 Brother Joy Daniel and his wife Dora are running the other Home, Carmel Matha Santhi Bhavan, providing for rescued street children

-2016 saw a medical center launched at Little Flower where our 120-plus children and 170 destitute adults are cared for.
+2016 saw a medical centre launched at Little Flower where our 120-plus children and 170 destitute adults are cared for.
 Farm production prospects are good – but right now the children’s Homes and the farm are threatened by the current financial situation.

 Committed supporters are doing so much for the charity and the Homes but more help is needed or the future of our children, and all those who will surely follow in their footsteps, will be in doubt.